shbatm/MMM-KeyBindings/README.md

 2. Captures input from a standard keyboard on the local server or a remote screen.
 Basic navigation keys are captured, but this can be changed in the config.
 3. Creates a HTTP "Notify" server to allow module notifications to be sent via HTTP GET calls from an external source.
 See: [Why a Notify Server?](#WhyNotify)
 4. Assigns Special Keys that can be used to perform various actions such as turing on/off the screen.
 5. Special Keys are processed in a "queue" to allow multiple context-based assignments (e.g. one key will turn on the screen if it's off, otherwise it will open an On Screen Menu).
+See [Special Keys](#SpecialKeys) below.
 6. Passes keys to other modules for action via notifcation.
 7. Allows a module to "take focus", allowing other modules to ingore keypresses when a particular module has focus (e.g. in a pop-up menu).